 Is it inverter based?

 Built-in inverter-based cutters are exclusively made for mobile-friendly services.
 Because standard plasma cutters fail for users working on remote sites where power outlets are unavailable.
 Although these come a bit pricey, they add more portability.
 Plasma cutters with inverters are capable of feeding through 10 kHz to around 200 kHz DC power.
-And casing dimensions comes more compact due to high its frequency switching production.
+And casing dimensions comes more compact due to high-frequency switching production.

 Accessories you need